-- 186. Second Units or Secondary Dwelling Units.
-See Accessory Dwelling Unit (#1a). - 187.
-Setback.
+187. Setback.
 The minimum allowable horizontal distance from a given point or line of reference such as a street right-of-way to the nearest vertical wall or other element of a building or structure as defined in this chapter.
 Location points of measurement on buildings or structures are subject to the exceptions in Chapter 20.26 (Setback Measurement and Projections).

 - 188. Sign, Area of.
-See Section 20.62.370(S)(2). - 189.
+The total surface area of that part of a sign, sign structure, wall, or window that carries any sort of written or graphic material or in any way conveys a message. - 189.
 Sign, Directory.
-A sign containing no pictorial matter and only the minimum amount of reading matter necessary to identify the names, professions, and locations of the occupants of the building to which the sign is appurtenant. - 190.
-Shopping Center.
-A group of businesses which function as an integral unit on a single parcel or on contiguous parcels and which utilize common offstreet parking and access (Refer to Section 17.36.400-Signs).
+A sign containing no pictorial matter and only the minimum amount of reading matter necessary to identify the names, professions, and locations of the occupants of the building to which the sign is appurtenant.

+190. Shopping Center.
+A group of businesses which function as an integral unit on a single parcel or on contiguous parcels and which utilize common off-street parking and access (Refer to Section 17.36.400-Signs).